-Facial Fillers and Injectables What Is the Right One for You?
+Facial Fillers and Injectables – What Is the Right One for You?

 Hyaluronic Acid-Based Injectables

-Hyaluronic acid is a naturally occurring substance in the connective tissues of the body.
-As we age, our body’s supply of hyaluronic acid decreases.
+Hyaluronic acid is a naturally occurring substance found in the connective tissues of the body.
+As we age, our body’s natural supply of hyaluronic acid decreases.

-Another type of filler works by increasing the skin's stores of collagen.
-Collagen is a naturally occurring substance in the human body that is responsible for maintaining the skin's integrity.
+Another type of filler works by increasing our natural supply of collagen, the main structural protein found in skin.
 As the skin ages, collagen breaks down, leading to wrinkles, lines and folds.
-Collagen injections help replace the skin’s dwindling supply of collagen, causing the skin to appear more supple, youthful and wrinkle-free.
+Collagen-boosting injections help replenish the skin’s dwindling supply of collagen.
+These typically pack a one-two punch against aging skin, providing immediate volume while stimulating the skin to produce more collagen.

-Autologous Injectables involve the use of one's own body tissues to rejuvenate facial appearance.
-One example is fat transfer.
-When performing fat transfer, a surgeon removes fat cells from the stomach, buttocks or thighs and re-injects them into the face.
+Autologous or natural injectables involve the use of your own body tissues to rejuvenate the appearance of the face.
+One example is fat.
+When performing fat transfer, a surgeon removes fat cells from the stomach, buttocks or thighs and re-injects them elsewehere in the body where fat is in shorter supply.
 Fat fillers are used to add volume to sunken cheeks, fill in facial lines and enhance lips.
 They can also be used in combination with breast implants for breast enhancement.

-Laviv is an injectable that is made from one's own skin cells.
+Laviv is an injectable that is made from your own skin cells.
 The cells are taken from behind the ear and sent to a lab, where more cells are grown and placed in a solution.
 Next, the surgeon injects the cells into the face to treat nasolabial folds.

 Find a Surgeon